narendiran1996/project-blogs/README.md

 # project-blogs
-A Github blog for displaying the projects done
+A Github blog for displaying the projects done.